SkillsBench: Benchmarking How Well Agent Skills Work Across Diverse Tasks: Introduction

 \section{Introduction}

-Large language models (LLMs) have evolved from text generators into autonomous agents capable of executing complex, multi-step tasks in real-world environments~\citep{brown2020languagemodelsfewshotlearners, chowdhery2022palmscalinglanguagemodeling, touvron2023llamaopenefficientfoundation, ouyang2022training, yao2023reactsynergizingreasoningacting}.
-This evolution is exemplified by agent-centric CLI tools: Claude Code~\citep{anthropic2025claudecode} from Anthropic, Gemini CLI~\citep{google2025geminicli} from Google, and Codex CLI~\citep{openai2025codexcli} from OpenAI enable developers to leverage frontier models as agentic assistants within terminal environments.
-However, a fundamental tension exists: foundation models provide broad capabilities but lack the procedural knowledge required for domain-specific workflows, while fine-tuning is expensive and sacrifices generality.
+AI agents are now deployed in production workflows, from software engineering~\citep{anthropic2025claudecode,google2025geminicli,openai2025codexcli}, where they sustain task horizons of up to 10 hours of human effort, to expertise-heavy domains beyond it.
+A fundamental tension follows: foundation models provide broad capabilities but lack the procedural knowledge a specialist brings on day one, while fine-tuning each domain is expensive and sacrifices generality~\citep{brown2020languagemodelsfewshotlearners, ouyang2022training, yao2023reactsynergizingreasoningacting}.

-\emph{Agent Skills} offer an emerging solution.
-A Skill is a structured package comprising instructions, code templates, resources, and verification logic that augments agent behavior at inference time without model modification~\citep{anthropic2025agentskills}.
-Skills encode procedural knowledge: standard operating procedures, domain conventions, and task-specific heuristics that guide agent behavior.
-This modular approach builds on the options framework for temporal abstraction~\citep{sutton1999between} and cognitive architectures for language agents~\citep{sumers2024cognitive}, mirroring successful computing paradigms: foundation models provide base capabilities (analogous to CPUs), agent harnesses orchestrate context and tools (operating systems), and Skills extend competence to specialized domains (applications).
+\textbf{Agent Skills}~\citep{anthropic2025agentskills} are an emerging solution: structured packages of instructions, code templates, resources, and reference material that augment agents at inference time without modifying model weights.
+Skills encode standard operating procedures, domain conventions, and task heuristics as modular artifacts mediated by the agent harness~\citep{sutton1999between, sumers2024cognitive}.